Khenziii/khenzii-dev/README.md

 - **/blog** - the /blog route is a really big project (at least for a hobbyist without a team like me).
 It will be something like twitter, but with extra features.
 I want to finish this thing before getting into anything else because /blog would allow me to document everything new that I will be writing in the future.
 - **/projects** - the /projects route will showcase my projects and previous experience with programming.
+- **cool transitions** - i was thinking about adding the cool swup transitions (that we have in the /projects route) to other webpages :)
 - **SEO** - adding alt tags to the images and meta tags to heads will be a pretty good thing to do.
 - **Website design** - some basic changes, like using a constant margin between elements, etc. I don't have time for it now, but i'm for sure going to do it after the previous points.
 - **/snake** - I was thinking about creating a route in which users could train an AI model using client's side JavaScript.